Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fairfield West has 61 active public transport stops, all serving buses.
-These stops are covered by 42 different routes, offering a total of 1,465 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically living 171 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the primary mode at 88%, while trains account for 7%.
-Vehicle ownership averages 1.5 per dwelling, higher than the regional average.
+Fairfield West has 61 active public transport stops, all of which are bus stops.
+These stops are served by 42 different routes that together facilitate 1,465 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 171 meters from the nearest stop.
+Most residents commute outwards due to Fairfield West being primarily residential.
+Cars remain the dominant mode of transportation, used by 88% of residents, while trains are used by 7%.
+The average vehicle ownership per dwelling is 1.5, which exceeds the regional average.

-According to the 2021 Census, a high 27.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency across all routes averages 209 trips per day, equating to about 24 weekly trips per stop.
+According to the 2021 Census data, a high 27.4% of residents work from home, possibly due to COVID-19 conditions.
+On average, there are 209 trips per day across all routes, equating to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport